Rushden Lakes retail park: Eric Pickles calls in decision

 East Northamptonshire Council approved the plans in October but the government will now make a final decision.

 Corby, Kettering and Northampton councils opposed the plan, claiming it would affect their towns.

-The development, which would include 20 shops, would be built on the site of the old Skew Bridge Country Club and dry ski slope.'Welcome this announcement'
+The development, which would include 20 shops, would be built on the site of the old Skew Bridge Country Club and dry ski slope.

 The council said Communities Secretary Eric Pickles had called in the application for further scrutiny.